ewfx/gaied-data-pioneers/README.md

 *   **IMAPlib:** Used for connecting to and fetching emails from an IMAP server.
 *   **Clean Architecture:** Aimed for separation of concerns and testability.

-## 6. Challenges We Faced
+## 6. 🤔 Challenges We Faced

 During the development of this project, we encountered several challenges:

-*   **Accurate Intent Classification:** Ensuring the LLM accurately classifies the intent of emails with varying language styles and content.
-This was addressed by using a well-defined prompt and fine-tuning the prompt through extensive testing.
+*   **Accurate Intent Classification:** Ensuring the LLM classifies email intents accurately.
-*   **Extracting Text from Attachments:** Handling different attachment types and extracting text accurately.
-We implemented dedicated extraction methods for PDF, HTML, and image files.
-Google Cloud Vision API rate limits were also a concern, and error handling was implemented to manage those.
+*   **Extracting Text from Attachments:** Handling various attachment types for accurate text extraction.
-*   **Duplicate Detection:** Finding an efficient and reliable method for identifying near-duplicate emails.
-We implemented vector search using MongoDB Atlas Vector Search, which provided good performance and accuracy.
-The right threshold was determined by testing the score generated by the vector search.
+*   **Duplicate Detection:** Efficiently identifying near-duplicate emails using vector search.
-*   **Managing API Keys and Credentials:** Securely storing and accessing API keys and database credentials.
-We used environment variables and avoided committing sensitive information to the repository.
+*   **Managing API Keys and Credentials:** Securely storing and accessing sensitive information.
-*   **Scalability**: The system is currently configured to fetch from an IMAP Server and process the data.
-This will need to be enhanced to handle large volumes of data in a real-time production environment.
+*   **Scalability:** Enhancing the system to handle large data volumes in real-time.
-*   **Error Handling and Monitoring**: The system can benefit from better error handling, monitoring, and logging capabilities to ensure stable operation.
+*   **Error Handling and Monitoring:** Improving error management and logging capabilities.

-## 7. How to Run
+## 7. 🚀 How to Run

 Follow these steps to set up and run the project on your local machine: